 Jump ahead 18 years and FileMaker is today a jewel of a product.
 In addition to all the original benefits, it now has a rich scripting language capable of turning your databases into “applications”.
 These applications work like customs software, capable of driving whole companies.
 Additionally, FileMaker clients can connect to remote cloud servers.
 This allows individual clients to communicate with central databases that scale virtually to any size required.

-FileMaker benefits from Apple’s penchant for elegance and spirit of individuality.
+FileMaker benefits from Apple’s penchant for elegance and the spirit of individuality.
 It feels like a “personal” program.
-It’s popularity springs from ambitious individuals identifying departmental organizational issues, then take it upon themselves to formulate elegant automated solutions.
+Its popularity springs from ambitious individuals identifying departmental organizational issues, then taking it upon themselves to formulate elegant automated solutions.
 Many of these individuals, then break away from their companies to form small “consulting” businesses that develop solutions for schools, churches, and other small businesses.

 Filemaker’s developer following is small but very devout.
 They remind me of the “cult of Macintosh” days when Mac users were on a religious crusade to save the platform from the “evil PC empire”.
 They know they have a better solution and they never miss an opportunity to let you know about it.
 The Developer Conference is a gathering of the faithful.
 This year, thousands converged on the Cosmopolitan Resort in Las Vegas to attend educational secessions, share stories, network with other developers, and hear about the future roadmap of the platform.